hpe-dev-incubator/hpe-dev-portal/content/blog/infrastructure-as-code-on-hpe-greenlake-using-terraform.md

 This page also provides a link to the GitHub repository corresponding to this provider.
 The [doc](https://github.com/HewlettPackard/terraform-provider-hpegl/tree/main/docs) folder is your best source of information for using the different data sources and resources provided by the provider.
 If you navigate to the resources section, you will see that one resource you can manipulate with this provider is a [VM instance](https://github.com/HewlettPackard/terraform-provider-hpegl/blob/main/docs/resources/vmaas_instance.md).
 Let’s focus on this resource in this article.

-> Note: Because this is open source, don’t hesitate to open issues, or even a pull request if you identify an issue.
+> Note: Because this is open source, don’t hesitate to open issues, or even a pull request, if you identify an issue.

 #### Setting up the Terraform provider